Eustace Mullins: Hitler and the Holocaust

 Mullins' October 1952 article entitled "Adolf Hitler: An Appreciation" was mentioned in a report by the House Un-American Activities Committee.
 In it, he espoused antisemitic views and expressed the belief that America owed a debt to Hitler.
-The article first appeared in The National Renaissance, journal of the National Renaissance Party.
+The article first appeared in National Renaissance Bulletin, journal of the National Renaissance Party.

 In a tract from 1984 called The Secret Holocaust, Mullins stated that the accepted account of the Holocaust is implausible, calling it a cover story for Jewish-led Soviet massacres of Christians and anti-communists.
-In particular, Mullins argues that by the mid-1960s, in order to divert the world's attention away from this putative mass slaughter, "the Jews" had cooked up the story of the Holocaust, using "photographs of the bodies of their German victims, which are exhibited today in gruesome 'museums' in Germany as exhibits of dead Jews" as evidence for their claims.
+In particular, Mullins argues that by the mid-1960s, in order to divert the world's attention away from this putative mass slaughter, "the Jews" had cooked up the story of the Holocaust, using photographs of German victims.

-The Biological Jew

 In 1968, Mullins authored the tract The Biological Jew, which he claimed was an objective analysis of the forces behind the "decline" of Western culture.
 He claimed that the main influence that people were overlooking in their analysis of world affairs was "parasitism".

-The World Order

-Michael Barkun describes Mullins' 1992 work The World Order: Our Secret Rulers as "a more openly anti-Semitic version of the Illuminati theory".
-He writes:
+The Secrets of the Federal Reserve